WEATHER, THUNDERSTORMS, LIGHTNING, AND MORE

 DO NOT STOP.

-Even if you think the victim is dead, DO NOT STOP UNTIL AN EMT takes over.
+Even if you think the victim is dead, DO NOT STOP UNTIL AN EMT determines they are dead.

 This is a summary of what you need to know about thunderstorms and lightning.